July Branch Meeting:

 6:30pm Apiary visit (weather permitting)

-7:30pm Supper (ploughman's buffet with a glass of wine, fruit juice, sparkling water, tea / coffee).
+7:30pm Supper (a selection of sandwiches, rolls, savoury pastries, salads, crisps, fruit and cake; with a glass of wine, juice, tea & coffee).
 Plus a raffle with lots of prizes.

 Bioelectromagnetics: Bees & Flowers Communicate Using Electrical Fields, Scientists Find.